Giving Compass’ Take:

 Trust and empathy are critical elements of the work to end violations of basic human rights that are deeply enmeshed with cultural practice and taboo.
 “We really listened carefully and we just followed their lead,” said Molly.
 “They’re the ones leading this movement for change.”

-Read the full article on ending female genital cutting at Skoll
+Read the full article on ending female genital cutting by Zachary Slobig at Skoll Foundation.

 Looking for a way to get involved?